oswaldderiemaecker/wordpress-eb-demo/README.md

 composer.phar update
 ```

-If you need to install a Plugin which isn't available on WordPress Packagist or that you have to build a custom plugin, add it into the project root in wp-content, it is symlinked into the WordPress install, so you can develop or make it available to WordPress.
+If you need to install a Plugin which isn't available on WordPress Packagist or that you have to build a custom plugin, add it into the project root in wp-content folder, it is symlinked into the WordPress install, so you can develop or make it available to WordPress.

 ### Themes Installation